 Organizations vary in their structure and the structure is decided by the type of business an organization is involved in, leadership style of the founder, owner etc.

-In this article we will look at what a decentralized organization is and how it works.
+In this article we will look at what a decentralizing an organization is and how it works.
 We will also look at a few examples and scenarios to understand the concept better.

 The designations and hierarchy in both centralised and decentralized organizations might be the same but the levels at which decisions are taken differ greatly.